 To investigate the importance of the secrecy motive, we consider a policy initiative targeting the secrecy provided by offshore corporations.
 In May 2018, the U.K. government announced that it would mandate the Overseas Territories - including well-known tax havens such as Bermuda, the Cayman Islands and the British Virgin Islands - to set up public corporate registers with information about beneficial ownership.
-Combined with the existing public land registers, the corporate registers would make it possible to trace the ultimate owners of real estate in England and Wales through corporate structures in these jurisdictions and thus make such structures ineffective as vehicles of asset protection and tax evasion.
-Importantly, the mandate did not affect the Crown Dependencies - another group of well-known tax havens comprising Jersey, Guernsey and the Isle of Man - whose constitutional status is different and grants them a higher degree of autonomy.
-In June 2019, the Crown Dependencies announced that they had decided to set up corporate registers voluntarily.18
+Combined with the existing public land registers, the corporate registers would make it possible to trace the ultimate owners of real estate in England same property is counted twice (see also Appendix B.4.)